 The Greater Boston Chamber of Commerce is an independent, member-based organization that is the convener, voice and advocate of the Greater Boston business community.
 The Chamber offers networking and informative programs and events; researches, analyzes and shapes public policies to sustain Greater Boston's competitiveness; and provides leadership development programs to help foster professional growth.

 The Chamber is a broad-based organization representing nearly 1,500 businesses throughout the region, ranging in size, revenue, industry, and strategic focus.
 Check out our Member Directory.

 Any organization interested in strategic networking, public policy, leadership development, and/or becoming more involved in the Greater Boston business, government and civic communities should join the Chamber.
 Talk to our Membership Team to learn more about how the Chamber can help your business thrive.

 Membership dues vary based on the size and type of organization, and by benefit level.
-For detailed information, please contact Evelyn Barahona, Vice President of Membership.
+For detailed information, please contact Katy O'Neil, Executive Vice President.